SSWConsulting/SSW.Rules.Content/rules/how-to-install-skypepop/rule.md

 The SkypePOP demo license will stop working after 5 hours or 5 calls

-**Tip:** Reduce the time used by quitting SkypePOP - you do that by right clicking | Exit on the tray icon
+**Tip: Reduce the time used by quitting SkypePOP - you do that by right clicking | Exit on the tray icon**

-9. Restart your PC
+9. Restart your PC.

 10. Test with SNOM phone to verify SkypePOP is working correctly